 Note that this norm can be written in a distributional form instead of the derivative form and thus we say that a function has a bounded variation if its TV norm is finite (whether continuous or not, e.g., the step function).
-Using the TV norm it was recently shown that for a smooth $f$, the uniform error $\norm{f(x) - S_N(f)(x) }_{\infty}$ decays rapidly \cite[Chapter 7]{trefethen2013approximation} \begin{theorem}[Trefethen] Let $f \in C^{m-1}([-1,1])$, where $f^{(m-1)}$ is absolutely continuous such that $\norm{f^{(m)}}_{TV} <\infty$.
+Using the TV norm, it was recently shown (see Theorem~\ref{thm:Trefethen} below) that for a smooth $f$, the uniform error $\norm{f(x) - S_N(f)(x) }_{\infty}$ decays rapidly \cite[Chapter 7]{trefethen2013approximation}. \begin{theorem}[Trefethen] Let $f \in C^{m-1}([-1,1])$, such that $f^{(m-1)}$ is absolutely continuous and that $\norm{f^{(m)}}_{TV} <\infty$.
 Then, for each $N>m$, the Chebyshev coefficients satisfy

-and moreover
+and moreover,

 where $C = C(f,m) = \frac{2}{\pi m}\norm{f^{(m)}}_{TV}$. \end{theorem}